hyperledger/iroha/iroha_client_cli/README.md

 ## Examples

-Full description and list of commands detailed in `iroha_cli --help`.
+Full description and list of commands detailed in `iroha --help`.

 ```
 $: ./iroha_client_cli --help